dscho15/pointcloud-visualizer/README.md

 - Only right mouse button adds points (left click is ignored for drawing).
 - Roads are rendered with realistic dark gray color and white dashed edge lines.
 - The edit mode is a placeholder for future enhancements.
-- The project is modular and easy to extend for more features (e.g., textures, terrain following, undo/redo, etc).

-## License

-MIT License